Skip to content

 printf("%d\n", ch); // 作为整数打印:65

 The ASCII code for 'A' is 65.
-So the result of 'A' + 1 is 66, which corresponds to the character 'B'.
-This "characters are integers" property is especially handy for case conversion:
+Therefore, the result of 'A' + 1 is 66, which corresponds to the character 'B'.
+This "character is integer" feature is particularly useful for case conversion:

 c